dailybruin/the-stack/_posts/2022-5-25-athletics-salaries.md

 Despite the risk of large payouts, buyouts are an important part of athletics contracts because coaches want insurance in case they lose public favor, Flintoft said.

-“Avoiding buyouts is definitely tough because if you want to attract a good coach, you have to include a buyout in there in case things do go awry,” Flintoft said (CQ 15).
+“Avoiding buyouts is definitely tough because if you want to attract a good coach, you have to include a buyout in there in case things do go awry,” Flintoft said.